Grohden/ionicSwiper/README.md

 ## Demo

-An demo is available [here](https://grohden.github.io/ionicSwiper/) and on the demo folder.
+An demo is available [here](https://codepen.io/Grohden/full/EbjWBe/) and on the demo folder.

+### API Documentation

+API Documentation is available [here](https://grohden.github.io/ionicSwiper/)

 ## Usage